-Tim Dreby has been featured on several podcasts including Madness Radio and Psychosis Summit.
-He has been published on blogs like Mad in America, The Mighty, and PsychCentral Pro.
-He has provided local workshops on redefining psychosis during a grant program he led called The Special Messages Project and currently collaborates speaking at workshops for the Hearing Voices Network.
-He also speaks annually at California Association of Social Rehabilitation Association.
+Tim Dreby is the award winning author of a memoir about surviving a schizophrenia diagnosis.
+He has been featured on several podcasts including Madness Radio and Psychosis Summit.
+He has been published on blogs like Mad in America, The Mighty, and The Better Because Project.
+Additionally he wrote an article in Asylum Magazine.
+Locally, he wrote a grant called The Special Messages Project.
+He currently collaborates speaking at workshops for the Hearing Voices Network and California Association of Social Rehabilitation Association.
+He has a six hour training he has used to grant CEU Credits.
 For media requests please contact at his personal email: firstname.lastname@example.org

 Tim Dreby is a psychotherapist and award-winning author who yearns to change the way the clinics and the public greet experiences associated with “psychosis.”
-Tim’s first publication received five-star reviews from authorities such as Readers Views, Readers Favorite, Midwest Book Reviews, and Book Viral Spotlight.
+Tim’s first publication, Fighting for Freedom in America: Memoir of a “Schizophrenia” and Mainstream Cultural Delusions, received five-star reviews from authorities such as Readers Views, Readers Favorite, Midwest Book Reviews, and Book Viral Spotlight.
 It ranked 8 out of over a thousand in the 2015 Book Viral Contest.
 In 2016 it received an Honorable Mention Award in Reader’s Favorite Annual Contest.
-It received four awards in 2016 Human Relations Indie Award, including Directors Choice for Outstanding Human Relations Life Adjustment Indie Book.
+It received four awards in 2016 Human Relations Indie Award, including, the Directors Choice Award.
 In 2018 it was a Finalist in the Top Shelf Indie Book Award.
-Raised as a faculty rat in a Quaker school, Tim moved to the inner-city to attend a commuter college and to hide a history of male anorexia.
-Still healing from his experience in the state hospital nineteen years ago, he works on an urban back ward in Oakland California and writes to help revolutionize the way psychosis is treated.
+Tim has also additionally been published in Asylum Magazine and on a number of websites across the web including Mad in America.